spicetify/docs/src/content/docs/cli/commands.md

 Blocking patches Spotify's own binary, so Spotify has to be stopped to do it.
 Run from the terminal it stops the client and leaves it stopped; run from inside the client (through the store) it starts it again for you.

+The exact protection is platform-specific.
+Current Windows clients protect the update staging directory. macOS and Linux patch the update endpoint, and macOS also signs the changed app bundle.
+One-step **Update & Apply** in Manager is currently available only on macOS.

+Read [Spotify updates](/docs/spotify-updates) before unblocking a pinned client.

 ## Development

 ### `dev`